Pasar al contenido principal Saltar al pie de página del mapa del sitio

 How Long Do New Hires Have To Enroll in Benefits?

-New-hire waiting periods for benefits coverage vary from business to business.
+New hire waiting periods for benefits coverage vary from business to business.
 Assuming the new hire has completed their onboarding and benefits enrollment paperwork, health insurance can begin on their first day, while others may be eligible after a waiting period of up to 90 days before coverage starts.
-The Affordable Care Act, for instance, provides that group health plans cannot have a waiting period of more than 90 days after a participant satisfies the plan's conditions for eligibility.
+The Affordable Care Act, for instance, states that group health plans cannot have a waiting period of more than 90 days after a participant satisfies the plan's conditions for eligibility.
 Communicate any waiting periods to potential new hires when discussing compensation packages and negotiating benefits.
 You may even want to include this information in your employee handbook.

 Are Employers Required To Notify Employees of Open Enrollment?

 Employers are responsible for distributing annual notices related to benefits open enrollment to employees.
 For example, employers must provide employees with certain legal disclosures and annual notices informing them of their rights and responsibilities regarding the company's health plan offerings, such as a Summary of Benefits Coverage and a HIPAA Notice of Privacy Practices.
 Keep in mind that you may need to provide notices within a designated time frame.
-For instance, you may need to provide a notice at the time of enrollment, but you may also need to provide a disclosure at any point when a participant requests one in writing.
+For instance, you may need to provide a notice at the time of enrollment, but you may also need to provide a notice or disclosure at any point when a participant requests one in writing.

 What Is a HIPAA Special Enrollment Period (SEP)?